Overview of Oregon K Plan / Community First Choice Option

 To apply for the K Plan / Community First Choice Option, applicants should contact their local Area Agency on Aging (AAA) office or Aging and People with Disabilities (APD) office.
 Contact information by county can be found here.

-For additional information about the K Plan, click here.
+Learn more about the K Plan here.
 Persons can also contact the Aging and Disability Resource Connection (ADRC) at 1-855-673-2372.
 The Oregon Department of Human Services (ODHS) Office of Aging and People with Disabilities administers the K Plan.

 Approval Process & Timing

 The Medicaid application process can take up to 3 months, or even longer, from the beginning of the application process through the receipt of the determination letter indicating approval or denial.
 Generally, it takes one several weeks to complete the application and gather all of the supportive documentation.
 If the application is not properly completed, or required documentation is missing, the application process will be delayed.
-In most cases, it takes between 45 and 90 days for the Medicaid agency to review and approve or deny one’s application.
-Based on law, Medicaid offices have up to 45 days to complete this process (up to 90 days for disability applications).
-However, despite the law, applications are sometimes delayed even further.
+Based on federal law, Medicaid offices have up to 45 days to review and approve or deny one’s application (up to 90 days for disability applications).
+Despite the law, applications are sometimes delayed even further.